ppy/osu-wiki/wiki/Play_Styles/en.md

 ### Dance Pad

-Dance pads are controllers for games like the [Dance Dance Revolution](https://wikipedia.org/wiki/Dance_Dance_Revolution) series, and the [Pump It Up](https://en.wikipedia.org/wiki/Pump_It_Up_(video_game_series)) series. ([StepMania](https://wikipedia.org/wiki/StepMania) is a semi-well known community driven clone of both of these games that people like to use dance pads on).
+Dance pads are controllers for games like the [Dance Dance Revolution](https://wikipedia.org/wiki/Dance_Dance_Revolution) series, and the [Pump It Up](https://en.wikipedia.org/wiki/Pump_It_Up_(video_game_series)) series. ([StepMania](https://wikipedia.org/wiki/StepMania) is a semi-well known community driven clone of both of these games).

-Players dance on the Dance pad to input commands.
+Players dance on the dance pad to input commands.
 DDR pads have 4 panels: Up, Down, Left, and Right.
 DDR Solo pads add Up-Left and Up-Right to that.
 PIU pads have 5 panels: Up-Left, Up-Right, Down-Left, Down-Right, and Center.
 9 panel pads also exist, for compatibility with both PIU and DDR without having to change a pad.
 Normal DDR and PIU pads are often used in doubles mode in their respective games, where one player uses 2 pads for a song.
 DDR Solo games were all single player, so they aren't commonly doubled.

-A major drawback with using a Dance pad is that it can be hard to hit multiple keys at once.
+A major drawback with using a dance pad is that it can be hard to hit multiple keys at once.
 To hit 4 notes on a DDR pad, you would either have to use your hands along with your feet to hit them, or position your feet on 2 panels at once.

 Another drawback is that osu!mania maps may have been designed without dance game chart flow in mind, limiting the amount of charts you can (comfortably) dance to.
 Dance games are often charted with dancing chart flow.
 One big rule of the many rules of charting for a dance game like DDR is mostly being able to switch feet for every note (with some exceptions).
-Since some osu!mania maps don't really follow those rules, this can make it really awkward to play a lot of maps on a Dance pad.
+Since some osu!mania maps don't really follow those rules, this can make it really awkward to play a lot of maps on a dance pad.

 ### Other styles